llausa/coder_academy_terminal_app/README.md

   Once the app has "booted up", the User will be shown a menu with all available options they can input (see Features/Scope).

-  All app functionality is avaialbe in the documentation file but the User will also be presented with all command options that are available in the app every time the app prompts them for an input.
+  All app functionality is availabe in the 'help.md' file but the User will also be presented with all command options that are available in the app every time the app prompts them for an input.
 There's even a help section explaining all commands and what they do.

   ![app_menu](https://github.com/llausa/coder_academy_terminal_app/blob/master/imgs/app_menu.png)